konmik/satellite/README.md

 * The entire library has been built keeping [The Kiss Principle](https://people.apache.org/~fhanik/kiss.html) in mind.
 Anyone who is familiar with RxJava can read and understand it easily.

+* The library is extremely tiny: it has only 17Kb jar.

 ## Architecture

 Satellite is full of cosmic analogies.
 Why?
 Because this is fun and because this allows